iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.0.4/report.md

 > I find it a nice idea, and it has a really good interface, but how much is it really worth in practice...
 If I pass by someone who's marked they have Covid on it and it beeps me, I don't imagine anything different would happen.
 I would be happy to leave it on "because why not", if it wasn't for the keeping Bluetooth on requirement, which is a security risk, plus the constant notifications every time I turn BT/location off and on at home...<br> :date: __2020-11-09 01:04:50__

-> I have the app on my phone but it keeps randomly turning the tracing function off?
-I check it every few days and often find that the tracing is black and informs me that I need to turn it on.
-I have no idea how long it has been off and so don't know how effective it has been.
-Very poor 😞<br> :date: __2020-11-07 11:03:26__

 #### 1-star reviews